 Ironically, irrational evaluations of media credibility, prevalent as they are, sometimes work in favor of the least credible media.
 These evaluations can be issue specific where the most censored media outlets may turn out to be the most trusted one in their coverage of ideologically uncontested events (e.g., scientific discovery such as landing on Mars).
 They can also be region specific where the least trusted media gain credibility, at least uncritical reading, in their report of faraway events such as international news (Guo, 2011).
 And they can be channel specific.
-That is, people gravitate toward alternative media sources with their own questionable credibility issues (e.g., social media or platforms of anonymously generated information) to uncover "truth" of events that they suspect the mainstream official media are trying to cover up.
+That is, people gravitate toward alternative media or platforms of anonymously generated information) to uncover "truth" of events that they suspect the mainstream official media are trying to cover up.